What is Spinal Narrowing?

-Spinal narrowing, also known as spinal stenosis, is a condition in which the spinal canal or one of the other nerve passages in the spinal column becomes constricted.
-In many cases, spinal narrowing causes little or no symptoms because the space within the spinal canal is still large enough to allow the spinal cord and nerve roots to pass through undisturbed.
-However, when the area becomes too tight, it can put pressure on a nerve root or the spinal cord, causing symptoms such as pain, numbness, tingling, muscle spasms and weakness in the neck, torso and limbs.
+Spinal narrowing, also known as spinal stenosis, is a condition in which the spinal canal, the space through which the spinal cord travels, becomes smaller.
+In many cases, spinal narrowing does not cause any symptoms because the space is still large enough to allow the spinal cord and nerve roots to pass through undisturbed.
+However, when the area becomes too tight, it can put pressure on the nerve roots and even the spinal cord, causing symptoms such as pain, numbness, tingling, muscle spasms, weakness and more in the neck, torso and limbs.
 The area in which symptoms present themselves depends on the location of the nerves that are affected.

 What causes spinal narrowing?

-- Bone spur.
-This condition is often a result of cartilage degeneration related to conditions such as osteoarthritis.
-A bone spur forms as a protective structure when bone rubs on bone.
-Rather than being pointed, a bone spur is usually a raised bump on the bone, and if this bone spur gets large enough, it can press on a nearby nerve root or the spinal cord.
+- Bone spur – Often a result of cartilage degeneration, a bone spur forms as a protective structure when bone rubs on bone.
+Rather than being pointed, a bone spur is usually simply a raised bump on the bone, and if this bump gets large enough, it can press on a nearby nerve root or the spinal cord.

-- Ruptured disc.
-A healthy spinal disc consists of a tough outer layer and a soft inner layer.
+- Ruptured disc – Healthy spinal discs consist of a tough outer layer and a soft inner layer.
 Usually, this soft inner layer is protected and contained by the outer layer, but if the outer layer tears, the interior can leak out, narrowing the space through which the spinal cord and/or nerve roots have to pass.

-- Bulging disc.
-Similar to a ruptured disc, the outer layer of a bulging disc is unable to properly contain the inner layer.
-However, rather than tearing completely, the outer layer allows the inner layer to push against it and bulge out in a certain area.
+- Bulging disc – Similar to a ruptured disc, the outer layer of a bulging disc is unable to properly contain the inner layer.
+However, rather than tearing completely, the outer layer simply allows the inner layer to push against it and “bulge” out in a certain area.

-- Facet joint disease.
-Facet disease is a condition in which the cartilage that lubricates spinal joints degenerates, often related to the natural process and other factors like injury or carrying extra weight.
+- Facet joint disease – Facet disease is a condition in which the cartilage that lubricates spinal joints degenerates due to overuse, wear and tear, obesity, aging or another cause.
 Without cartilage, bones rub on one another, which can cause nerve irritation and bone spur growth.